carlosedp/cluster-monitoring/Readme.md

 This have been tested on a hybrid ARM64 / X84-64 Kubernetes cluster deployed as [this article](https://medium.com/@carlosedp/building-a-hybrid-x86-64-and-arm-kubernetes-cluster-e7f94ff6e51d).

 This repository collects Kubernetes manifests, Grafana dashboards, and Prometheus rules combined with documentation and scripts to provide easy to operate end-to-end Kubernetes cluster monitoring with Prometheus using the Prometheus Operator.
+The container images support AMD64, ARM64, ARM and PPC64le architectures.

 The content of this project is written in jsonnet and is an extension of the fantastic [kube-prometheus](https://github.com/coreos/prometheus-operator/blob/master/contrib/kube-prometheus) project.